Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-Dr Esther van Kleef is a senior scientist affiliated with the Nuffield Department of Medicine and holds an honorary appointment as assistant professor at the University Medical Centre Utrecht.
-She previously served as a technical consultant to the World Health Organization (WHO), where she spearheaded the analyses for the Global Surveillance of Antimicrobial Resistance Report 2025.
+Dr Esther van Kleef is a senior research associate working jointly between the Nuffield Department of Primary Care Health Sciences, and the Nuffield Department of Medicine, and holds a position as visiting Assistant Professor at University Medical Centre Utrecht.
+Before, she worked as a technical consultant to the World Health Organization (WHO), where she spearheaded the analyses for the Global Surveillance of Antimicrobial Resistance (AMR) Report 2025.

-With expertise in quantitative methodology, mathematical modelling, and surveillance data analysis, Esther has worked in both high- and low-income settings.
-She has led interdisciplinary projects to enhance infectious disease surveillance and response in Europe and African settings.
-Her current research explores key AMR drivers and AMR transmission dynamics between community and healthcare settings and the effectiveness of mitigation strategies.
-Esther is particularly interested in the potential of sequencing data for AMR/infectious disease surveillance and infection prevention & control, as well as exploring the role of the environment in AMR emergence and spread, including the effective delivery of Water Access, Sanitation and Hygiene (WASH) strategies.
+With expertise in quantitative epidemiology, infectious disease modelling, and surveillance data analysis, she has led interdisciplinary projects aimed at strengthening infectious disease surveillance and response across Europe and sub-Saharan Africa.
+Her current research focuses on using modelling approaches to understand and quantify the role of key AMR drivers, the transmission of AMR bacteria between community and healthcare settings, and the effectiveness of mitigation strategies.
+She has a particular interest in the use of sequencing data for infectious disease surveillance and infection prevention and control, as well as in understanding the role of the environment in the emergence and spread of AMR, including the effective implementation of water, sanitation, and hygiene (WASH) interventions, see e.g. EU-funded ALARUM and CABU-EICO.

 Esther earned a PhD in Infectious Disease Epidemiology from the London School of Hygiene & Tropical Medicine.
-She has held academic and public health roles at Mahidol Oxford Tropical Medicine Research Unit, Public Health England (UKHSA), the Dutch National Institute of Public Health and the Environment and the Institute of Tropical Medicine Antwerp.
+Before she was based at the Institute of Tropical Medicine Antwerp, and has held academic and public health roles at Mahidol Oxford Tropical Medicine Research Unit, Public Health England (UKHSA), and the Dutch National Institute of Public Health and the Environment.
 She has also been involved in WHO’s emergency outbreak response efforts, including leading epidemiological and data analysis teams during the 2019–2020 Ebola outbreak in the Democratic Republic of the Congo.